Skip to main content

 Art teaches process over product, experimentation over perfection, and observation over assumption.
 When a child paints, they are constantly making decisions: which colour, which stroke, what happens if I try this?
 They learn that mistakes can become features, that problems have multiple solutions, and that persistence produces results.
 These meta-skills carry over to every other domain.

 The National Arts Council recognises arts education as essential for holistic development.
-In our experience, it correlates with:
+In Art by Ancourage's experience, it correlates with:

 A dad recently shared that his son's maths teacher noticed a change in problem-solving approach.
 "He tries different methods now instead of giving up."
 The only change?
 He had started weekly art classes.
 The connection was not obvious, but the crossover was undeniable.